Targeted Rural Underserved Track (TRUST) Program

 The TRUST program has succeeded in incorporating the instruction of rural health professionals into medical students’ educations while longitudinally serving regional and underserved communities.
 As of 2017:

-- 73% of graduates matched into primary care residency
+- 73% of these graduates matched into primary care residency programs

 The following articles offer a glimpse into how the TRUST program is impacting specific medical centers:

 - Greer, T., Kost, A., Evans, D.V., Norris, T., Erickson, J., McCarthy, J., Allen, S. (2016).
 The WWAMI Targeted Rural Underserved Track (TRUST) Program: An Innovative Response to Rural Physician Workforce Shortages.
 Academic Medicine: Journal of the Association of American Medical Colleges, 91(1), 65-69.

 - A silent calling: Raised by deaf parents, medical student seeks to serve the underserved, Spokesman-Review, 2018